ni/niveristand-custom-device-handbook/docs/express/Implementing_the_Custom_Device.md

 Because the whole tree is type-safe and named, you can navigate to any node by its type and name and read its configuration directly, without parsing strings or tracking indices.

-When the operator deploys and compiles the system definition, settings are compiled and delivered to the engine in this Settings cluster.
+When the user deploys and compiles the system definition, settings are compiled and delivered to the engine in this Settings cluster.
 Read the cluster once during `Initialize.vi` to transform the raw values into your engine-specific format and store as target/engine specific settings in Custom Device class.
 In other override methods, read the target/engine specific settings cluster from the Custom Device class

 ##### Accessing Channels

 In Express framework, the engine does not work with individual channels one at a time.
 Instead, it works with **channel groups**.
 A channel group collects every channel that shares the same `GroupName`, so you can read or write all of their values in a single block operation.

 Grouping is driven by the [XML definition](XML_Definition_Schema.md).
-Every `<Channel>` type declares a `GroupName` attribute, and each channel an operator adds under the Custom Device in the system definition is collected into the group named by its type.
+Every `<Channel>` type declares a `GroupName` attribute, and each channel a user adds under the Custom Device in the system definition is collected into the group named by its type.
 For example, given the following type definitions:

 ```xml
 <Channel TypeName="FrequencyChannel" TypeGuid="..."
 GroupName="Test1"> ... </Channel>
 <Channel TypeName="TimeChannel"      TypeGuid="..."
 GroupName="Test2"> ... </Channel>
 ```

 every `FrequencyChannel` (for example `FrequencyTime`, `FrequencyTime1`) is collected into the **Test1** group, and every `TimeChannel` (for example `CD Time`, `CD Time1`) into the **Test2** group.
-When the operator deploys and compiles the system definition, the [Deployment Hooks](#deployment-hooks) library resolves these groups and hands the engine the compiled channel-group data.
+When the user deploys and compiles the system definition, the [Deployment Hooks](#deployment-hooks) library resolves these groups and hands the engine the compiled channel-group data.

 At run time each group is represented by a **Channel Group** cluster.
 The utility VIs return and operate on this cluster, which contains everything the engine needs to move data between VeriStand and your custom code: